Reading Breast Implant Sizing

 Breast implant profile indicates the forward projection of your breasts from your chest.
 Defining the profile will help you and your surgeon customize the fit as depth and width are considered.
 Profile types include: Moderate Profile: These are normal size, which are proportionate in depth and width.
 Moderate Plus: These have a slightly tapered width with an extra forward projection.
 The depth is more than the width.
 This type is best for small-framed women.
 High Profile: These have the most forward projection and a narrow base diameter.
 This type is best for small-framed women who want a natural look with more forward projection.
 Low Profile: These are best for women who have wide-chests because it creates a breast shape that matches the other body contours.
 This type is best for large-framed women.

 Scheduling a Breast Implant Sizing Consultation

-At your complimentary plastic surgery consultation, Dr. Reedy or Dr. Fernandez will listen to your reasons for wanting breast augmentation as well as your concerns about surgery and your aesthetic goals.
+At your complimentary plastic surgery consultation, Dr. Reedy and Dr. Lindsay will listen to your reasons for wanting breast augmentation as well as your concerns about surgery and your aesthetic goals.
 Your surgeon will also evaluate your current breast size and composition.
 Using this information, he will explain the best options for you.
-Prior to surgery, Olivia, our patient coordinator, will work with you to schedule your sizing consultation.
+Prior to surgerr, your patient coordinator will work with you to schedule your sizing consultation.